garagehive/garagehive.github.io/docs/garagehive-modern-action-bar.md

 # Modern Action Bar Improvements in Garage Hive
 The modern action bar was introduced as a preview in the previous versions of Business Central, but now it's being made available to all customer in the new releases, [read more](https://learn.microsoft.com/en-us/dynamics365-release-plan/2022wave2/smb/dynamics365-business-central/modern-action-bar){:target="_blank"}.
 It focuses on reducing clutter by consolidating related actions and eliminating redundancy.
 Key features include:

-### 1. Introduction of Split Buttons for Easier Access to Frequently used Actions
+### 1. Introduction of Split Buttons for Easier Access to Frequently Used Actions
 The split button allows the users to quickly access the most commonly used action from the action bar while also providing a dropdown menu with additional, related actions that might be used less frequently.

    - Previously in a Purchase Order: